geopython/pygeoapi/docs/source/cql-filter.rst

 **Response:**

 .. image:: /_static/cql-filter/example6.png
-   :scale: 100%
    :alt: example of cql query filter
    :align: center

-#.
-If needed to filter out lake features with no admin then **admin IS NULL** will response with required lakes.
+* If needed to filter out lake features with no admin then **admin IS NULL** will response with required lakes.

 **Requested API:**